oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 The HybridSystem provides the capability for users to apply protective markings to emails based on their classification.
 If required, users have the ability to lower the classification of an email, but are required to provide a text-based justification that is included in the audit log.
 This is due to a product limitation in Microsoft Information Protection (MIP).

-The HybridSystem will leverage an Agency's Secure Internet Gateway (SIG) for proxy and mail services.
+The HybridSystem will leverage an organisations Secure Internet Gateway (SIG) for proxy and mail services.

 #### Security controls provided by the HybridSystem